 Of course, the weather in the mountains can vary quickly – from sunny and warm to hailing or rainy and cold.
 Usually, the average daytime high temperature in the summer months is in the 70s; the nighttime low temperature usually dips to the upper 40s or low 50s.
 Also, afternoon rain showers are quite common from June to August.
-Check the current weather and forecast at the link on the left.
+Check the current weather and forecast here.

 What is the altitude of the camp?

 Are there any bears in the area?